VDBWRAIR/bio_bits/docs/scripts/parallel_blast.rst

 Notice how even though we specified ``--ninst 4`` that ``--sshlogin 1/:`` was used and ``--threads 4`` was set instead.

+**Note** In recent versions of diamond, diamond outputs a daa binary file instead of a tab separated file. parallel_blast automatically converts the diamond output from daa to tab format for you but leaves the daa file behind(Same name as the output file you specify, but with the extension .daa)

 Command that is run
 +++++++++++++++++++